badgerblockchain/ongoing-resource-bank/B. Bitcoin & Blockchain Basics.md

 ## Hard & Soft Forks

 ## FAQs:
- * Q - What is A Satoshi?
-A - One Satoshi (or 0.00000001 BTC) is the smallest fraction of a Bitcoin.
+ * What is A Satoshi?
+  * One Satoshi (or 0.00000001 BTC) is the smallest fraction of a Bitcoin.
 It stems from the anonymous user Satoshi Nakamoto.
- * Q - Why was 21 million BTC the limit to ever be created?
-A - While there are small reasons, there is actually no good reasoning...
+ * Why was 21 million BTC the limit to ever be created?
+  * While there are small reasons, there is actually no good reasoning...
 The importance however is the fixed supply.